RNA Dynamics and Interactions Revealed through Atomistic Simulations: DISCUSSION

 \subsubsection{Top-down artificial intelligence}

 Although bottom-up approaches offer interesting prospects, the most significant successes of deep learning in structural biology have come from top-down approaches, where the models are directly trained on experimental data.
-Following the undeniable success of AlphaFold 2 for protein native structure prediction, several deep learning-based models have been proposed for RNA structure prediction, with accuracies still lagging behind proteins due do the relative scarcity of the training data \cite{schneider_when_2023}.
-A recent review of deep-learning methods for RNA structure prediction can be found at Reference~\citenum{wang_deep_2025}.
-Based on the methods that are most successful at community benchmarks \cite{bu_rna-puzzles_2025}, human expertise remains an indispensable ingredient in the blind structure prediction of RNA systems.
+Following the success of AlphaFold 2 for protein native structure prediction, several deep learning-based models have been proposed for RNA structure prediction, with accuracies still lagging behind proteins due do the relative scarcity of the training data \cite{schneider_when_2023}.
+A recent review covers these methods~\cite{wang_deep_2025}, and community benchmarks confirm that human expertise remains essential for blind RNA-structure prediction \cite{bu_rna-puzzles_2025}.
 An alternative top-down machine learning approach takes advantage of the vast amounts of unannotated sequencing data to pre-train general-purpose representations of RNA sequences in a self-supervised way.
 These so-called foundation models can be used in many downstream tasks after fine-tuning~\cite{wang_deep_2025}.
-Their capability to capture RNA structure is however yet to be demonstrated~\cite{papazoglou_predicting_2025}.
+Their capability to capture RNA structure, however, remains unproven~\cite{papazoglou_predicting_2025}.

-Significantly less attention has been devoted to RNA dynamics.
-Generative frameworks, such as diffusion or flow matching, can in principle produce conformational ensembles, but are in practice limited by the available training data.
-A possible strategy proposed in Reference \citenum{tarafder_rnabpflow_2025} conditions the generative process on a pool of prescribed secondary structures, which are easy to generate, then score and refine the resulting ensemble.
-The results were validated on ensemble predictions using a separate coarse-grained method \cite{li_rnajp_2023}.
+Far less attention has been given to RNA dynamics.
+Generative frameworks, such as diffusion or flow matching, can in principle produce conformational ensembles, but remain limited by the available training data.
+A recent approach \cite{tarafder_rnabpflow_2025} conditions the generative process on a pool of prescribed secondary structures, which are easy to generate, then scores and refines the resulting ensemble.
+The results were validated on ensemble predictions using a separate CG method \cite{li_rnajp_2023}.
 To our knowledge, no standardized, experimentally validated dataset is available for RNA dynamics and one must rely on low-dimensional, system-specific experimental evidence through integrative approaches (NMR, SAXS, chemical probing, etc.).
-In this context, MD simulations, especially when complemented with experimental data, may offer a substantial and reliable source of training data for generative models.
+In this context, MD simulations, especially when combined with experiments, may offer a substantial and reliable source of training data for generative models.